-The introduction of a mortarium on hydraulic fracturing has resulted in a delay to the nine well drilling programme in the Beetaloo Basin, Australia.
-The joint venture has worked with the DPIR to understand their moratorium policy and has fully cooperated with the inquiry panel.
-In March 2018, the inquiry concluded its work with the publication of a Final Report and we now await the Northern Territory government's decision, which is expected shortly.
+The introduction of a mortarium on hydraulic fracturing resulted in a delay to the drilling and exploration programme in the Beetaloo Sub-basin, Australia.
+The JV worked with the DPIR to understand their moratorium policy and fully cooperated with the inquiry panel.
+In March 2018, the inquiry concluded its work with the publication of a Final Report and this was followed by the Northern Territory government's decision to lift the moratorium in April 2018.
+Legislative changes are required to give effect to the recommendations of the inquiry, which the JV will fully adhere to.

-To date other environmental protection requirements have not had a significant financial or operational effect on the Company's capital expenditures, earnings or competitive position, nor are they currently anticipated in the future.
+To date other environmental protection requirements have not had a significant financial or operational effect on the Company's capital expenditures, earnings or competitive position.

-During 2017 Company operations complied in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.
+During 2018 Company operations complied in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.